SAP-samples/teched2023-AI267/exercises/ex0/README.md

             different from training dataset).
       <br>![](/exercises/ex0/images/7.png)
 	6. **Target**: `SEATSOCCF`.
 Field whose value you want to predict.
 	7. **Max Reason Code**: `1`.
+Number of reason codes you want to generate.
             Reason codes are variables whose values have the most influence in a score-based decision (typically a risk score).
-An example of the use of reason codes is to provide a customer with the reasons why the automatic scoring system did not approve his loan.  <br>
+An example of the use of reason codes is to provide a customer with the reasons why the automatic scoring system did not approve his loan.
+The variables for which the contribution is the most differential are selected as the most important reason codes. <br>
     Click on the **Add** button.<br>![](/exercises/ex0/images/8.png)
 7. The scenario is now created in Draft Status.
 View the Input and Output fields to train the model in the **Input and Outputs Tabs** respectively.Input Tab displays the key, input, and target fields.
 The Input variable is considered for modelling.
 The Key variable is a key field of the dataset and is also considered for modelling.
 The Target variable is the variable whose values are to be modelled and predicted by other variables.